perfanalytics/pose2sim/README.md

 *N.B.: Skip this step if your cameras are already synchronized.*

 If your cameras are not natively synchronized, you can use [this script](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Utilities/synchronize_cams_draft.py).
 This is still a draft, and will be updated in the future.\
-Alternatively, use a clap, a flash, or a beep noise to synchronize them.
+Alternatively, use a flashlight or a clap to synchronize them.
+GoPro cameras can also be synchronized with a timecode, by GPS (outdoors) or with a remote control (slightly less reliable).

 ## Tracking, Triangulating, Filtering